intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/docker_benchmark_quickstart.md

 ## Quick Performance Benchmark

 Execute a quick performance benchmark by starting the ipex-llm-xpu container, specifying the model, test API, and device, then running the benchmark.sh script.

-Upon completion, the results will be printed out.
+### Start ipex-llm-xpu Docker Container
 To map the XPU into the container, specify `--device=/dev/dri` when booting the container.
 ```bash
 #/bin/bash